aditya0155/aditya0155/README.md

 <p>🔍 Passionate about Data Science & AI.</p>

 🧠 <b>Fun Fact:</b> The first computer bug was an actual insect! 🪲
-In 1947, engineers working on the Harvard Mark II found a moth stuck in a relay, causing an error. <br>
+In 1947, engineers working on the Harvard Mark II found a moth stuck in a relay, causing an error.
 They taped it in their logbook and called it a "bug"—making history!

 # 💻 Tech Stack: